dapello/braintree/README.md

 More training scripts to recreate all model conditions and paper results can be found in the array_final*.sbatch files.
 You will need to install brainscore for these training scripts to work!

-This code will be updated and further documented in the near future.
+This code will be updated with further documented in the near future.